 This is particularly useful for young students who don’t need to be reminded how to get to the Photos For Class website.
 The fewer steps the better sometimes!

 Photos For Work: Free Commercial Images

 Photos For Class has a sister site called Photos For Work.
-It’s almost exactly the same (it still pulls images from Flickr and Pixabay and has safety filters), but it only sources images that allow for commercial use.
+It’s almost exactly the same (it still pulls images from Pixabay and has safety filters), but it only sources images that allow for commercial use.

 Photos For Class includes both non-commercial and commercial use images since they’re intended for the classroom.

 Teachers and other professionals might find Photos For Work useful when looking for free images for commercial purposes.